Jericho26/Python-Project/README.md

  #
 ## 📚Introduction
 <p align="justify">
 Everyday a lot of people are going to health care facilities to have a consultation and cure in their illness or concerns to their health.
-As they go their, they are required to fill up a form manually which takes a lot of time and can be a source of illness so I come up with Easyfill.
-Easyfill is a system that makes patients fill up a form easily easily from a health care organizations.
+As they go their, they are required to fill out a form manually which takes a lot of time and can be a source of illness so I come up with Easyfill.
+Easyfill is a system that makes patients fill out a form easily easily from a health care organizations.
 </p>

 #